Trevor Bayliss: 2015: Australia

 Bayliss took charge of England for the first time in the 2015 Ashes series.
 Going into the series, England were underdogs.
 Ahead of the first Test, there were no changes to the England squad and the same team was selected that played in the New Zealand Test series.
 England won the first Test by 169 runs, with Joe Root in particular impressing.
 In the second Test England named an unchanged team but suffered a heavy defeat by 405 runs after a batting collapse in the second innings.
 England made two changes for the third Test, with Jonny Bairstow replacing the out of form Gary Ballance and Steven Finn replacing the injured Mark Wood.
 England went on to win the game by eight wickets after dismissing Australia for 136 in their first innings.
 James Anderson took 6–47 in the Australian first innings, while Steven Finn took 6–79 in their second innings.
 Ahead of the fourth Test James Anderson was ruled out through injury and replaced by Mark Wood.
 England bowled Australia out for just 60 in their first innings, with Stuart Broad taking 8–15.
 After Joe Root scored a century in England's reply, Ben Stokes took six Australian second innings wickets as England won by an innings and 78 runs.
 With the Ashes already won, England named an unchanged team, with Anderson still injured.
 Australia made a big total in their first innings, and England were dismissed cheaply in theirs.
 Although England batted better when following on, Australia won the game by an innings and 48 runs.
 Despite this, England won the Ashes 3–2 and regained the urn.
-In the limited overs series, England won the first T20 match between the sides.
+In the limited overs series, England won the first T20 match between the teams.
 Joe Root was rested for the ODI series and James Taylor replaced him at three.
 The ODI series got off to a bad start for England, with them losing the first two games.
 However, they won the third match by 93 runs and won the fourth by three wickets.
 England lost the final match of the series and won the series 3–2.